-Effective Fall Semester, 2009, students interested in pursuing an ACEND Verification statement from the TN Tech DPD program will be required to complete an application process.
+Students interested in pursuing an ACEND Verification statement from the TN Tech DPD program will be required to complete an application process.
 Students must have completed ALL of the following requirements in order to be eligible to submit an admission application:

-- Must have completed at least 11 hours in HEC including: HEC 1005 (Intro to the Profession), HEC 2020 (Nutrition for Health Sciences), and HEC 2240 (Food Preparation & Management).
+- 1. Must have completed at least 7 hours in HEC 2020 (Nutrition for Health Sciences), and HEC 2240 (Food Preparation & Management).
 A grade of "B" or higher is required in HEC 2020 and HEC 2240. - 2.
 Must have completed and received a grade of "C" or higher in: CHEM 1010, 1020 (General Chemistry I & II); and BIOL 2350 (Intro Anatomy & Physiology). - 3.
 Must have a minimum cumulative GPA of 3.0 at the time of admission to the DPD program. - 4.
 Students who wish to transfer to the DPD program in the School of Human Ecology at TN Tech must have their transcripts evaluated by the DPD Director (at least two weeks prior to application deadlines) in order to determine DPD course equivalency.
 Other university courses will be evaluated for equivalency by the TN Tech Transcript Analyst.